-The Vital Records Central Office does not issue copies of completed Paternity Acknowledgment Affidavits since the document is not a public record unless ordered by a court of competent jurisdiction or the record has been subpoenaed.
-Hospitals are also not allowed to issue a copy of a completed Affidavit.
+The Vital Statistics State Office does not issue copies of completed Voluntary Paternity Acknowledgment, since the document is not a public record, the Vital Statistics State Office does not issue copies of completed Voluntary Paternity Acknowledgments unless ordered by a court of competent jurisdiction or the record has been subpoenaed.
+Hospitals are also not allowed to issue a copy of a completed Voluntary Paternity Acknowledgment.